Overview

 Frank has personal experience of social mobility, being the first of his family to benefit from a university education and a professional career.
 He also developed an academic interest in the issue; he was a university lecturer in sociology for 9 years before coming to the Bar.
 As pupillage secretary, for over 10 years, he was keen to ensure Chambers’ recruitment policies did not discriminate on grounds of class, ethnicity, or gender so that we were more likely to attract the best candidates from all social backgrounds.

-Frank was one of the preeminent personal injury lawyers of modern times.
-He acted in landmark cases, was respected across the profession, and accumulated a host of awards over the course of his career.
+Frank is one of the preeminent personal injury lawyers of modern times.
+He has acted in landmark cases, he is respected across the profession, and has accumulated a host of awards over the course of his career.

 Programme